-- 2. To introduce various structural systems for high rise buildings with their behaviour and analysis. - 3.
-To impart knowledge about analysis involved in tall structures. - 4.
-To know about sectional shapes and design for differential movement, creep and shrinkage effects. - 5.
-To impart knowledge about stability analysis of various systems and to know about advanced topics.
+- 1. To introduce various aspects of planning of tall buildings and know about different typesof loads. - 2.
+To introduce various structural systems for high rise buildings with their behavior and analysis. - 3.
+To impart knowledge about analysis involved in tall structures.